 What will I do during the assessment of professional competence?

 - Show evidence that you’ve understood and applied the required competencies in your daily work through filling in RICS records.

-- Have regular reviews with your APC superviser (see ‘What will my employer do to help me pass my APC?’ below).
+- Have regular meetings with your APC supervisor and coordinator (see 'What will my employer do to help me pass my APC?’).

 - Sit a final assessment interview.

 Assessment for the APC is famously rigorous and many recently qualified surveyors have told us that it is among the hardest things they have ever done.
 Not all graduates pass the first time, but your employer can do a lot to support you through the process, so do find out about the support offered by each employer when you apply.

 Abigail Heyworth, a partner in London residential developments at Knight Frank LLP, told us: 'One of the biggest milestones in my career so far has been completing the APC.'
 We asked her to look back on her time studying and share her advice.
 She stated, 'One of the major mistakes that graduate surveyors can make is not staying on top of their APC preparation and letting the stress of catching-up be their downfall.'